-While the winter of 2015 never really happened (snow wise), 2016 is already looking up, with epic snowfall already blanketing the mountains.
+While we had some up and down winters the past few years, but snow is falling and some ski areas opened early in 2017.
 Here's how to get your family swooshing down the downhill ski trails this winter, without breaking the bank.

 Where to downhill ski or snowboard with kids around Seattle

 There are four fairly close choices for skiing and snowboarding.
 Most families base the decision of which mountain to try on the distance they are willing to drive, but cost can also be a factor: